baptistepras/spherical-teacher-student-perceptron/README.md

 # Spherical Teacher-Student Perceptron

 Implementation from scratch of a Spherical Teacher-Student Perceptron, using Python and Numpy (and a bit of Scikit-Learn), and using MatPlotLib for graphics.
-This project was carried out as part of a research internship on class imbalance in image classification at the LISN, supervised by François LANDES.
-It focuses on studying class imbalance in image classification using a spherical Teacher-Student perceptron.
+This project was carried out as part of a research internship at the LISN, supervised by François LANDES.
+It focuses on studying class imbalance in classification tasks, using a spherical Teacher-Student perceptron.
 This approach helps analyze how imbalanced training data affects the performance in classification models.

 # What does it do ?